How To Get There

 Flying Into Sapporo

-There are also flights from the Haneda Airport (domestic airport), but try to avoid these where possible because it’s an hour plus bus ride across town from Narita to Haneda.
+There are also flights to Sapporo from the Haneda Airport (domestic airport), but try to avoid these where possible because it’s an hour plus bus ride across town from Narita to Haneda.
 This process can take quite a few hours, and has the added hassle of having to handle your luggage, re-check bags and await the connecting flight.
+Inexpensive flights between Haneda and Sapporo can be found with Air Do, Skymark Airlines, and ANA.

 Other options for flights to Sapporo are via Hong Kong, Seoul or Taipei.